Version 5. Rewritten and significantly updated with lists in 6.4.2021

 6. The Great Man theory

-The state has created a trend towards ever increasing interventionism that will finally create a global police state.
+The state has created a trend towards ever increasing interventionism that is now finally creating a global police state, U$Srael.
 But can the trend be stopped and even reversed?
 Yes.
 But it requires several things.
 First, the truth about the state and Jews must spread at least among the intellectual elite.
 Second, there must be enough courageous people who dare to oppose the state and now especially the hegemonic U$Srael.
 Third, the state must be temporarily weakened by economic depression and political crises such as secessionism.
-Only then the natural decentralist powers will break out and it is possible to destroy the state.
+Only then the natural secessionist powers start to break out it is possible to destroy the state.
 This creates a watershed moment that requires great men who dare to take the decentralist forces so far that both the law and money monopoly can be destroyed.

 In other words it is the social laws that largely determine the course of history.
 They are so powerful that single individuals cannot suddenly change the course of history.
 Even great military battles seldom change history because it is the underlying economic and political trends that are more important.
 In fact, it is the economic power and logistics which make great battles possible in the first place.
 However, single individuals can still influence the course of history with their philosophical, economic and political ideas and actions.
 The influence will be greatest at watershed moments when society has entered a crisis situation such as a Great Depression.
 In these moments even a single individual can change the course of history.
 After all, the emperor and his state has no clothes.
 Revealing the Ponzi schemes can create a domino effect that can fundamentally change the society and the course of history itself.

 To reveal the big picture of history is relatively simple but at the same time it is important to know the details.
-It is especially important to understand how the Jews helped the state to grow into a global police state.
-It happened during several critical moments.
+It is especially important to understand how the Jews helped the state to grow into a global police state, U$Srael that now rule over us.
+The Jewish power developed during several critical moments.
 Only by studying these watersheds of history is it possible to really understand both the history and the future of the parasite state.
 You have to understand the beast in order to kill it.